ametzger/dotfiles/README.md

 ## MacOS install

-To install on MacOS, clone this repo and run `script/setup` to setup basic CLI tools (zsh, git, etc).
-There are various scripts in the `script` subdirectory to configure various tools I have used at one time or another.
+To install on MacOS, clone this repo and run `bin/setup` to setup basic CLI tools (zsh, git, etc).
+There are various scripts in the `bin` subdirectory to configure various tools I have used at one time or another.

 ## Windows install